What Happens During Surgery for Stomach Cancer

 Preparing for surgery

 Before you go for surgery, you will meet with your surgeon to talk about the procedure.
 A surgeon who operates on stomach cancer may be a general surgeon, a gastrointestinal surgeon, or a surgical oncologist.
 When you meet your surgeon, you can ask any questions and discuss any concerns you have.
-This is also a good time to review the possible side effects of the surgery and to talk about its risks.
+This is also a good time to review the possible side effects of the surgery and to talk about the risks.
 You may ask if the surgery will leave scars and what those scars will look like.
 You may also want to ask when you can expect to return to your normal activities.

 After you have discussed all the details with the surgical team, you will sign a consent form that says that you understand the risks involved and that the doctor can perform the surgery.
 The hospital admissions department is likely to have other paperwork you’ll need to complete, either before or on the day of your surgery.